PDXpert PLM Software

 You can restore a database and related library files from a previous backup.
 You may need to do this if you're moving PDXpert to a new server or recovering from a computer failure.
-You may also want to restore a previous database if you're experimenting with configuration options or importing legacy data, and want to return to a previous configuration.
+You may also want to restore a previous database if you're experimenting with configuration options or using the Batch Importer tool, and want to return to a previous configuration.

 Microsoft recommends restoring a SQL Server database from an internal fixed drive.
 The operation may fail — possibly without any warning — if you select a compressed, network-mapped, or external volume.

-Do not restore a newer backup file into an older SQL Server instance.
-A Microsoft SQL Server database backup can only be restored into the same, or higher, SQL instance.
+Do not restore a newer backup file into an older Microsoft SQL Server version.
+A database backup can only be restored into the same, or higher, SQL Server version.

-Do not restore a newer backup file into an older PDXpert release.
+Do not restore a higher backup file into an older PDXpert Server release.
 A backup can be restored only into the same, or higher, PDXpert release.

-To use the restored data, your software license key must permit use of the installed PDXpert release.
+To use the restored data, your software license key must allow the installed PDXpert release.
 A software license purchased as a subscription must be current.
-If your software license key is for a perpetual license, then the key must have a support expiration date after the installed PDXpert release date.
+If your software license key is for a perpetual license, then the key must have an expiration date after the PDXpert software release date.

 On the PDXpert Application Server window: